Format Power BI Table

 • Text Size: Font size of table values.
 Let me change the text size to 14

-Format Column Headers of a Table in Power BI
+Step #4: Format Column Headers of a Power BI Table

 This section is to alter the Header Colors.
-As you can see from the screenshot below, we changed the Font color to White, Background color to olive green.
+As you can see from the screenshot below, we changed the Font color to White and the background color to olive green.
 Next, Outline to Top + Bottom (Outline added to the top and bottom of a Header), Font Family to Cambria, Text Size to 26, and Header text alignment to center.

 Use this Total section to alter the text and background color of Total.
 As you can see from the screenshot below, we changed the Totals Font color.
-Next, Background color to green, Outline to Top + Bottom (Outline added to the top and bottom of Total), Font Family to Cambria, and Text Size to 17.
+Next, the Background color to green, the Outline should be top + Bottom (Outline added to the top and bottom of Total), the Font Family to Cambria, and the Text Size to 17.

 • Minimum: Color at Minimum Total Sales Amount